5 places to photograph the best of Sardinia

 Travel to one of Europe’s deepest canyons on the east side of the island.
 Gorropu gorge is between the towns of Barbagia and Ogliastra and is an ideal spot to test your photography techniques.
 Limestone walls tower up to 400m in height.
 You can reach Sardinia’s spectacular gorge by foot or mountain bike.
 Hiking trails enable you to fully explore the gorge, but it’s advisable to book with a hiking company.
 Needless to say, don’t take on this trek without having the right equipment and clothing.

 Boulders line the ravine from the Rio Flumineddu riverbed.
 After 500m in, you reach the narrowest point of the gorge (4m wide).
 Good hiking shoes are also recommended as limestone rocks can be slippery.

 The gorge also provides ample opportunity to photograph Sardinia’s nature and wildlife at its best.
 Yew trees — some of which are over 1,000 years old — and juniper trees adorn the landscape.
 Its wildlife inhabitants include the golden eagle and the mouflon (wild sheep).

 Visiting Gorropu gorge is better in the morning.
 The earlier you go, you not only beat the crowds, but you also beat the heat — especially during summer.

 “Granite mountains married with the turquoise blue of the sea form a primary backdrop.”

 Photographing Sardinia is better with a local tour guide!
 I couldn’t have seen as much of the island without the knowledge of a local.
 They can tell you the best time to visit, and the best spots to photograph.

-Photographers are also asked not to get too close to the nests, as Griffon Vultures are extremely sensitive to disturbance.
-They advise guests to visit during summer as the birds circle above the colony at most times of the day.
-In winter, they’re less active and therefore more difficult to spot.
+They ask photographers not to get too close to the nests, as griffon vultures are extremely sensitive to disturbance.
+It’s also much better to visit during summer as the birds circle above the colony most times of the day.
+In winter, they’re less active and so more difficult to spot.

 Like what you've read?